 Revaluation of assets so recognised may be caused by:

 - change in the estimated cash outflow necessary to ensure performance of the decommissioning obligation,

 - change in the current market discount rate,

 Items of property, plant and equipment under construction are measured at the amount of aggregate costs directly attributable to their acquisition or production (including finance costs) less impairment losses, if any.
 Items of property, plant and equipment under construction are not depreciated until they are ready for their intended use.

 Property, plant and equipment under construction (including assembly) are recognised at cost.

 Finance costs capitalised in property, plant and equipment under construction include costs recognised in line with the policies described in Note 7.22.

-Expenditure on property, plant and equipment used in exploration for and evaluation of crude oil and natural gas resources is capitalised until the deposit volume and the economic viability of production are determined; such expenditure is presented in a separate item of property, plant and equipment in accordance with IFRS 6 Exploration for and Evaluation of Mineral Resources.
-Upon confirmation of existence of reserves in the case of which extraction is technically feasible and economically viable, such expenditure is transferred to relevant items of property, plant and equipment related to development and production of hydrocarbons, and is subsequently depreciated using the units-of-production method (see above) based on the volume of reserves present and actual production.
+Expenditure on property, plant and equipment classified as exploration and evaluation assets is capitalised until the size of the deposit and the economic viability of production are determined; such expenditure is presented in a separate item of property, plant and equipment in accordance with IFRS 6 Exploration for and Evaluation of Mineral Resources.
+Upon confirmation of existence of reserves in the case of which extraction is technically feasible and economically viable, such expenditure is transferred to relevant items of property, plant and equipment classified as development and production assets, and is subsequently amortised using the units-of-production method (see above) based on the volume of reserves and actual production.